All Episodes

 But it turns out that government today is the major violator of private property.

-And so we're going we're going to have these big problems so long as we ignore these moral values that were the underpinning of our nation, and so long as we ignore the United States Constitution, which are our rules of the game.
+And so, we're going to have these big problems so long as we ignore these moral values that were the underpinning of our nation, and so long as we ignore the United States Constitution, which are rules of the game.

-Now, you'll get some crackpot lawyer or some crackpot legal scholar saying, Oh, well, the sky Williams, he's kind of very narrow uh interpretation of the Constitution because we have a living constitution.
+Now, you'll get some crackpot lawyer or some crackpot legal scholar saying, Oh, well, this guy Williams, he's kind of very narrow interpretation of the Constitution because we have a living Constitution.

 The Constitution is a living document.